 What is the mdworker on Mac?

 There are dozens of processes running on your Mac at any given time.
-Some of them are controlled by applications you’re working in, and others are run by the operating system to keep your Mac running as it should.
+Some of them are controlled by applications you’re working in, and others are run by the operating system to keep your Mac working as it should.
 Many of them have obscure names that make them very difficult to identify.
 In this article, we’ll take a look at mdworker and its close relative, mds.

 What is mdworker?

 It’s a process that runs in the background on your Mac.
 Mdworker is short for metadata server worker.
 And mds is short for metadata server.
-They are processes used by Spotlight to index your Mac.
+These are processes used by Spotlight to index your Mac.
 So, for example, if you copied lots of data to your Mac from somewhere else, you would notice mds and mdworker running in Activity Monitor.

 Why do mds and mdworker consume so many resources?